 Networking Tips for the Modern Professional

-Networking has changed so much with the explosion of social media fuelled by online communities, virtual events and publishing platforms that there’s no longer an excuse to be a bad at networking.
+Networking has changed so much with the explosion of social media fuelled by online communities, virtual events, and publishing platforms that there’s no longer an excuse to be bad at networking.
 Although networking tips have pretty much remained the same.

 You may still picture a cocktail event filled with suits throwing business cards at each other when you hear the word “networking”.
 Although networking events still have value, there are much more efficient ways to build your network in today’s hyper-connected world.

 The time has come to change the way we perceive networking.
 There’s no doubt that growing a large network of the right relationships can help you achieve your goals in life, faster.